-In order to encourage property owners and occupiers to improve energy efficiency of property the government introduced an energy legislation that materially affects companies that occupy buildings and run transport fleets, and impact on property values.
+In order to encourage property owners and occupiers to improve the energy efficiency of property, the government introduced an energy legislation that materially affects companies that occupy buildings and run transport fleets and impacts on property values.

 The Energy Savings Opportunity Scheme (ESOS) is a mandatory energy assessment scheme for organisations in the UK that meet the qualification criteria.
 Organisations that qualify for ESOS must carry out ESOS assessments every 4 years.
 These assessments are audits of the energy used by their buildings, industrial processes and transport to identify cost-effective energy saving measures.

 Key points to note:

 - Second phase of ESOS is due to conclude in December 2019.

 - Captures all Non-SME’s with either more than 250 employees or a turnover in excess of €50m and an annual balance sheet total of €43m.